datum360/Datum360-API-User-Guides/Matthew/CLS360/Class/POST create class.md

             }'
 ```

-The above example will create a new Functional class in CLS360.
+The above example will create a new Functional (Tagged Item in 4.10 or later) class in CLS360.
 Note that this is the bare minimum needed to create a class. **The checksum value provided can and should be reused as this is a valid checksum**

 ## Response Body
 String containing the handle of the newly created class